Vulcan Centaur: Development, production, and testing

 In September 2015, it was announced BE-4 rocket engine production would be expanded to allow more testing.
 The following January, ULA was designing two versions of the Vulcan first stage; the BE-4 version has a 5.4 m diameter to support the use of the less dense methane fuel.
 In late 2017, the upper stage was changed to the larger and heavier Centaur V, and the launch vehicle was renamed Vulcan Centaur.
 In May 2018, ULA announced the selection of Aerojet Rocketdyne's RL10 engine for the Vulcan Centaur upper stage.
 That September, ULA announced the selection of the Blue Origin BE-4 engine for Vulcan's first stage.
+The first launch faced multiple delays due to developmental challenges with its new BE-4 first-stage engine and the Centaur second-stage.
 In October, the USAF released an NSSL launch service agreement with new requirements, delaying Vulcan's initial launch to April 2021, after an earlier postponement to 2020.

 In August 2019, the parts of Vulcan's mobile launcher platform (MLP) were transported to the Spaceflight Processing Operations Center (SPOC) near SLC-40 and SLC-41, Cape Canaveral, Florida.
 The MLP was fabricated in eight sections and moves at 3 mph on rail bogies, standing 183 feet tall.
 In February 2021, ULA shipped the first completed Vulcan core booster to Florida for pathfinder tests ahead of the Vulcan's debut launch.
 Testing continued proceeded with the pathfinder booster throughout that year.

 In August 2019, ULA said Vulcan Centaur would first fly in early 2021, carrying Astrobotic Technology's Peregrine lunar lander.
 By December 2020, the launch had been delayed to 2022 because of technical problems with the BE-4 main engine.
 In June 2021, Astrobotic said Peregrine would not be ready on time due to the COVID-19 pandemic, delaying the mission and Vulcan Centaur's first launch; further Peregrine delays put the launch of Vulcan into 2023.
 In March 2023, a Centaur V test stage failed during a test sequence.
 To fix the problem, ULA changed the structure of the stage and built a new Centaur for Vulcan Centaur's maiden flight.
 In October 2023, ULA announced they aimed to launch Vulcan Centaur by year's end.